Scheduled MonumentsEnglandCarlton Hall moated enclosure and associated outer enclosure, farm buildings, dovecote, and pond

 What is Carlton Hall moated enclosure and associated outer enclosure, farm buildings, dovecote, and pond?

-Carlton Hall moated enclosure is a medieval monument located in Bedfordshire, comprising a moated site with associated outer defensive works, farm buildings, a dovecote, and a pond.
+Carlton Hall moated enclosure is a medieval monument comprising a substantial moated site with an associated outer enclosure, located in Bedfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012314.

 Who is responsible for protecting Carlton Hall moated enclosure and associated outer enclosure, farm buildings, dovecote, and pond?